 Draft recommendations

-The Specific issues and statistics discussed in the ATRT2 InterConnect Communications Independent ATRT2 PDP Study should be used as one basis for discussion in approaching the following enhancements.
+The specific issues and statistics discussed in InterConnect Communications’ “ATRT2 GNSO PDP Evaluation Study” should be further explored in subsequent ICANN staff implantation efforts.
+ICC’s findings also should be used as one basis for discussion in approaching the following enhancements.

-Effectiveness of cross community deliberations
+Improve the effectiveness of cross community deliberations

 [ATRT2 wiki issue #29]

-ICANN must enhance GNSO PDP processes and methodologies to allow it to better meet community needs and be more suitable for addressing complex problems.
-Specifically:
+To enhance GNSO PDP processes and methodologies to better meet community needs and be more suitable for addressing complex problems, ICANN should:

-The GNSO, with the support of the community and perhaps professional guidance, must develop funded options for carrying out PDPs with the support of professional negotiators, facilitators and/or arbitrators as well as guidelines for when such options may be invoked.
+Develop funded options for professional facilitators to assist GNSO PDP WGs, and also draft explicit guidelines for when such options may be invoked.

-ICANN must provide adequate funding for face-to-face meetings to augment e-mail, wiki and teleconferences for GNSO PDPs, and the GNSO must develop guidelines for when such meetings are required and justified.
+Provide adequate funding for face-to-face meetings to augment e-mail, wiki and teleconferences for GNSO PDPs.
+The GNSO must develop guidelines for when such meetings are required and justified.

-The GNSO, in conjunction with ICANN staff and the wider community must develop methodologies and tools to make the GNSO PDP process more time-effective, resulting in quicker policy development as well as increasing the ability to attract busy community participants into the process.
+Work with the GNSO and the wider ICANN community to develop methodologies and tools to make the GNSO PDP process more time-effective, resulting in quicker policy development as well as increasing the ability to attract busy community participants into the process.

 The GAC, in conjunction with the GNSO, must develop methodologies to ensure that GAC and government input is provided to PDP WGs and that the GAC has effective opportunities to provide input and guidance on draft PDP outcomes.
 (INCL EXISTING OPPORTUINITIES)